gkushang/nemo-cucumberjs-framework/README.md

 # nemo-cucumberjs-framework
 > Sample framework that integrates Cucumber.js with Nemo & also integrates SauceLabs for multi platform support
+> Sample cucumber feature logs into to PayPal
 > Clone, install and add your features to start with

 ## Install